gengence/catalog/discordassetsdownloader-rust/README.md

 # discordassetdownloader
-Downloads Assets from Discord Links.
+Downloads Assets from Discord Links in Rust.